bthornemail/bicf/production-docs/formal-verification.md

 # Check if Lean 4 is installed
 lean --version

-# Verify the file compiles
+# Verify the file compiles (Lean invocation varies by toolchain; prefer repo script)
-lean --check src/lean/fano_pcg.lean
+./tests/formal/verify-lean.sh

 # Or use Lean 4 language server
 lean --server